 No article submission charges apply, and an invoice is generated when the article is published.

 Authors are invited to submit Afrikaans, English, German and Dutch articles.
-Where an article is in a language other than English, it must also be accompanied by an English title, abstract and a list of keywords.
+Suppose a contribution is in a language other than English; it must also be accompanied by an English title, abstract and a list of keywords.

 This journal subscribes to the ASSAf National Code of Best Practice in Editorial Discretion and Review for South African Scholarly Journals.